milind-prajapat/Sudoku/README.md

 This work allows optical recognition and solution of the sudoku.
 Image processing techniques enable its detection and extraction of the digits.
 The extracted digits are then recognized using a convolutional neural network combined with a deep neural network.
 Constraint programming combined with backtracking enables the faster solution of the sudoku, no matter how hard it is.

-Sample images used for recognition and solution can be found in [Sudoku](https://github.com/milind-prajapat/Sudoku/tree/main/Sudoku) directory of the repository
+Sample images used for recognition and solution can be found in [Sudoku](https://github.com/milind-prajapat/Sudoku/tree/main/Sudoku) directory of the repository.

 ## Instructions To Use
 To perform recognition and solution of the sudoku, accumulate the images in a directory and then provide the complete path to the directory in [Main.py](https://github.com/milind-prajapat/Sudoku/blob/main/Main.py), images with solved sudoku will be saved in the [Solution](https://github.com/milind-prajapat/Sudoku/tree/main/Solution) directory.
 You can also use live video feed through the webcam using [Webcam.py](https://github.com/milind-prajapat/Sudoku/blob/main/Webcam.py).
 Currently, the code is configured to use the phone's camera for better resolution using [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam) android application.